miquelvir/lsds-2025/labs/3-kafka/README.md

 The `alarms` service must poll the `rules` topic in a background thread and store all the rules in a dictionary.
 I.e., it must build a materialized view with all the rules in the topic.

-When a rule is added or deleted, the `alarms` service will receive it in near real-time and update the materialized view.
+When a rule is added or deleted, the `alarms` service must receive it in near real-time and update the materialized view.

-#### the rules topic
+#### the metrics topic

 The `alarms` service must poll the `metrics` topic.
 For each value received, it must check whether it is above the threshold for any of the rules configured for that metric.
 If it exceeds the threshold, it must send a message to Discord with the metric name, threshold and value.